sc0ttj/component/README.md

 **Component** is a simple, "stateful component" thing.

-It lets you create "functional components" - basically functions that have a "state".
+It lets you create re-usable, "functional components" - basically functions that have a "state".

 A "state" is a snapshot of your application data at a specific time.